This page is provided for educational purposes. I do not anticipate having Shimano rods in stock in the future.

 The photo showing the tip plug also shows the small amount of the zooming section that extends beyond the grip section when the zooming section is not fully extended.
-Although that is a much, much shorter exposed length than on any other zoom rod I know of, it actually works just fine.
+Although the exposed length is much, much shorter than on any other zoom rod I know of, it actually works just fine.

 To extend the rod fully, when you push out the next smaller section just keep pushing.
 That will then pull out the zooming section.
 Pretty easy.
 That there is only a short amount of the zooming section showing beyond the grip section is no problem when collapsing the rod.
 It is really very easy to push it in as far as it will go.